Comfort10/data-analytics-portfolio/project-5-sa-banking-analysis/README.md

 - Staged the cleaned CSV datasets into SQL Server using the SSMS Import and Export Wizard

 ### 3. Analytical Querying (T-SQL)
+- Analysed monthly trend using LAG() window function
+- Classified the COVID phases using CASE statement
 ## Key Code Snippet

 COVID period classification: